 The HOW team is super excited to be partnering with “The Home for Little Wanderers” as our Boston-based local charity in 2018!
-More details will come about how YOU – our HOW Community – can get involved onsite in supporting this amazing cause, but we want to share a bit about them.
+Here’s how YOU – our HOW Community – can get involved onsite in supporting this amazing cause:

 Paige Oldaker with “The Home for Little Wanderers” shared who they are in her words: “We are the oldest child welfare agency in the country.
 Started initially by Abigail Adams, we have grown from an orphanage into a much larger organizations providing residencies, schools, and community-based programs to children and families in need.
 Each year we touch over 12,000 lives to ensure safety, security, and success.
 Providing mental, emotional, physical and behavioral supports to children is what we are most passionate about.
 We currently have over 25 different outreach programs, and have staff present in 90 Boston public Schools.
 We also recently have launched a Permanency initiative to heavily train our staff and foster parents to help us to identify forever homes for these wonderful kids.
 Our mission is to ensure the healthy behavioral, emotional, social and educational development and physical well-being of children and families living in at-risk circumstances.”